Last updated on December 31st, 2019

 25. Big Springs, Missouri is one of the largest springs in the U.S. and the world.
 The spring has an average flow of 470 cubic feet (13,000 L) of water per second.

-26. Missouri also has the country’s tallest monument – the Gateway Arch – in St Louis.
+26. Did you know this interesting fact about Missouri?
+Missouri has the country’s tallest monument – the Gateway Arch – in St Louis.
 It is 630 feet high and 630 feet wide at the base.
 It was completed on October 28, 1965.
 The monument is known as the “Gateway to the West.”

 27. Missouri, along with Illinois and Indiana, also witnessed the deadliest tornado in U.S. history – The Tri-State Tornado.
 The tornado killed 695 people which is more than twice as many as the second deadliest in the U.S. history.